zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/load-graphs-from-files/load-graphs-from-files.md

 3. Now let's add some labels and other visual context.
 These are known as highlights.

-4. Click [here](https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u03/b/labfiles/o/highlights.json) to download the file named 'highlights.json'.
+4. Click [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/OTVbKy72ORMs1G9b4MxctlEMkR88L3ncOFSFMZYyv57pWmKVlFRCp4MhDqjpCn6n/n/c4u03/b/data-management-library-files/o/highlights.json.zip) to download the highlights.json zip file.
+Unzip the file and note where it is unzipped.

 5. Click on the Load button under Highlights (on the right side of the screen).